jdegbau/jdegbau.github.io/_posts/2021-07-31-contact-form-7-redirects.md

 ---
+title: Redirecting Contact Form 7 Forms
-title: (Solved) Redirecting Contact Form 7 Forms
+SEO_title: (Solved) Redirecting Contact Form 7 Forms - Joshua DeGrasse-Baumann
 excerpt: Contact Form 7 has depricated support for its built-in redirection solution.
 Learn how to recreate it with JavaScript and PHP.
 permalink: /blog/contact-form-7-redirects/
-redirect_from:
+redirect_from: /contact-form-7-thank-you-page-redirects/
-  - /cf7/
-  - /test-me/
 ---

 > **Note:** This post originally appeared on [the Rocket Clicks blog](https://www.rocketclicks.com/client-education/contact-form-7-thank-page-redirects/).
 The version below has been slightly modified from that original version.